aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Indexer

-- Indexer is the component of the explorer that retrieves, processes, and efficiently stores raw data in the database to provide speedy access to the Aptos blockchain data.
+- [Indexer](../concepts/indexing.md) is the component of Aptos that retrieves, processes, and efficiently stores raw data in the database to provide speedy access to the Aptos blockchain state.

 ## L